Shelter (2010 film): Plot

 Cara visits the man, who tells a story from his childhood while showing Cara a silent home video recorded by his father.
-Long ago a priest came to his town to teach about God, though he himself did not believe.
+Long ago a priest came to his town to teach about God, though he did not believe.
 The priest said witchcraft and pagan rituals were not needed and that people could be healed through faith.
 Influenza broke out in the town, but its people believed in the priest.
-When they discovered the priest was a nonbeliever who had inoculated his two daughters and allowed the townspeople to die, they murdered his daughters.
+When they discovered the priest was a nonbeliever who had inoculated his two daughters against the flu but allowed the townspeople to die, they murdered his daughters.
 Granny sucked out his soul and blew it into the air before stuffing his orifices with mud so his soul could not return.
 She cursed his body to be a shelter to the faithless.

 The police tell Cara that they released 'Adam' to her father and that the body in his bathtub was the real Adam who had owned the home.
 Cara looks up at the projector screen and sees 'Adam' in the midst of the influenza epidemic.
 He is the faithless priest from decades ago.
 Cara calls her dad, realizing 'Adam' is going to kill him.
-She listens helplessly as the murder takes place, then calls her brother about her discoveries.
-He tells her Sammy is growing sick just as her family friend and father had been and has a strange symbol burnt onto her back.
+She listens helplessly as the murder takes place, and Adam sucks out her father's soul.

+Cara calls her brother about her discoveries.
+He tells her Sammy is growing sick just as her family friend and father had been, and has a strange symbol burnt onto her back.
 Cara asks him to take Sammy to Granny.
-'Adam' shows up and incapacitates her brother.
-Cara tells Sammy to put the call on speaker and demands to speak to David.
+'Adam' shows up as Cara's father, but Stevie hides in the bathroom.
+Her brother is injured by accident.
+Cara tells Sammy to put the call on speaker not knowing its her father's soul in possession and demands to speak to David.
 As 'Adam' transforms back into David, he collapses, as David needs a wheelchair.
 Cara's brother and daughter escape.

 After joining them, Cara sees the symbol on Sammy is the same as the one on the witch doctor's container.
 Granny says she cannot help, as Sammy has already given up on God, but that Sammy will be sheltered with the other faithless souls.
 'Adam' knocks out Cara's brother and overpowers Cara.
 He sucks out Sammy's soul and changes into her personality, revealing he does not have DID, but is the shelter for the spirits of people who abandoned their faith in God.

 'Adam' as Sammy lets Cara cradle him.
-Instead she strangles him before impaling his neck with a root protruding from the ground.
+She strangles him and impales his neck with a root protruding from the ground.
 As the faithless priest 'Adam' dies, all the souls leave his body.

 Sammy's lifeless body receives her soul back.
-As Cara and Sammy comfort each other, Sammy hums a tune written by David, implying David's soul has gone into her body instead.
+As Cara and Sammy comfort each other, Sammy hums a tune written by David, implying David's soul has gone into her body.